EvergreenBasenjiClub/BasenjiOwnersManual/source/manuscript/Ch3-Caring-For-Your-Basenji.md

 "Boo-Boo" was a sweet, gentle, lovable and loving puppy before all this happened.
 Remarkably, he is still pretty much the same puppy.
 He is more defensive with his peers than the others are.
 He expects preferential treatment from humans, because he had so much attention for so long.
 He and his people are all working on this.
 During "Boo-Boo's" illness, he would be crated to get over his occasional snits or panics.
 The door of the crate is left open when it's not in use, and now when "Boo-Boo" throws a tantrum, he runs into the crate where he can scream or fuss without harm or punishment.
 Sometimes his owners remind him, by saying "Boo-Boo, go crate yourself."
 He does.

 Some people will wonder why he wasn't just "put down".
 This kind of decision is seldom as easy as it looks to an outsider.
 There was no way of knowing up front the severity of his problem, and the length and difficulty of his recovery.
 Would they go through it again?
 YES!
 His life and his safety were their responsibility, and he did survive.
 He is a marvelous little fellow.
 It was fun to see him experience his first Christmas, a year late, and to watch him learn to play---free of pain.  ["Boo-Boo" has since earned a Junior Courser title in lure coursing.
-Though he’s not fast, he enjoys being able to run free and chase the "bunny"].
+Though he's not fast, he enjoys being able to run free and chase the "bunny"].

 The vet who treated him said this puppy's experience was the worst of its type he had seen.
 This trait and problem are not specific to our breed, and a simple operation is usually sufficient to remove the ingested object.
 Usually the stories are humorous, and the solutions relatively simple, although expensive.